nojsja/electron-re/README.md

 /* --- main.js --- */

-// can also set nodeEnv directly instead of declaring it in package.json global.nodeEnv = 'dev';
+// method3: set nodeEnv directly instead of declaring it in package.json global.nodeEnv = 'dev';
 const myService = new BrowserService('app', 'path/to/app.service.js', {
-  ...
+  ...options,
-  // when webSecurity closed and in dev mode
+  // with webSecurity closed
-  // service will reload after the code of required dependencies and service changed
   webPreferences: { webSecurity: false }
 });
 ```

 In order to send data from main/other process to a service you need to use `MesssageChannel`, such as: `MessageChannel.send('service-name', 'channel', 'params')`

-#### II ) Usage
+#### III ) Usage

 ##### 1. Service